 medieval martial arts for the youth members of the Canton and others in

 the SCA.
 For the truly chivalrous, or those who wish to fight dragons,

 defend the realm, protect and rescue maidens, and live the dream!
 It is in

+the style of boffer fighting.
 See youth fighting page for more information or contact the

 Youth Knight Marshals, Lord Schwartz Wilhelm VonEisenburg Auf Odra or Lady